99robots/99robots-custom-image-sizes/readme.txt

 == Installation ==

-1. Upload `99robots-custom-image-sizes` to the `/wp-content/plugins/` directory
+1. Upload `draftpress-custom-image-sizes` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to plugins page to see instructions for shortcode and php template tags